Siete-F/mcp-mimirs-bucket/README.md

 1. Add new resources for additional access patterns
 2. Implement more tools for specific knowledge operations
 3. Create additional prompt templates for common workflows
+4. Enhance semantic search with more advanced embedding models
+5. Add visualization capabilities for knowledge relationships

 ## License